Whether it’s for playing percussive fingerstyle, classical music, or simply jamming, you can always count on the

 1. Kashmir by Led Zeppelin

 Written by Jimmy Page and Robert Plant, ‘Kashmir’ is probably one of the best songs recorded in DADGAD tuning and it should definitely get a place in your playlist.
 The song contains one of the most recognizable and iconic riffs in the rock history, “the main riff”.
-Not only that, but Robert Plant’s vocal variations also brings out the beauty in this song.
+Apart from that, Robert Plant’s intense lyrics and vocal variations brings out the real beauty in this song.

 If you take a close look, you will notice that the complete song is built around four riffs ( including the main riff ) despite being a 8 minutes long track and the great thing is they are all quite simple and easy to pull off.
 Let’s take a look at the main riff.

 Here is the tab for the Main Riff